Unity-Technologies/UnetEncryptionExample/ExampleProject/README.md

 ### Plugin Compilation

 Compile the plugin for each platform you wish to use.
 For Windows, load and compile the `.sln`.
-For Linux, run `make` in the `Plugins/Linux/OpenSSL`.
+For Linux, run `make` in the `Plugins/Linux/OpenSSL` directory.
 Place the compiled plugins (*.dll, *.so) in `Assets/Plugins`.
 In the inspector, set each plugin to be usable from that platform only (e.g. Set the Linux .so file to be runnable from Linux only).

 ### Server